Site map

 A total of thirty-eight new houses were constructed.
 The majority of them replaced demolished

 housing stock.
-Thirty-two at least were intended to be ‘affordable homes’, occupied by local workers
+At least thirty-two were intended to be ‘affordable homes’, to be occupied by local

 3 Council Houses, Chequers Lane, Preston nearing building completion.